Matrix862972/final-year-project-2/KNOWN_BUGS.md

 # 🐞 Known Bugs

-❌ Bug 1: Repeated Thread Execution on Every Request – [NOT FIXED] Bug Title
+✅ Bug 1: Repeated Thread Execution on Every Request – [FIXED] Bug Title
 Flask @app.before_request starts background threads multiple times

-Status: NOT FIXED ❌
+Status: FIXED ✅
-This bug is still present.
-Background threads are initialized multiple times due to the @app.before_request hook triggering on each HTTP request.
+This bug has been resolved by removing the @app.before_request hook and implementing proper thread management in the exam route.

 Description
-The start_loop() function decorated with @app.before_request continues to initialize multiple background threads using ThreadPoolExecutor on every HTTP request, which can lead to excessive resource usage.
+The start_loop() function decorated with @app.before_request was initializing multiple background threads using ThreadPoolExecutor on every HTTP request, which led to excessive resource usage and thread conflicts.
+This has been resolved by moving thread management to the exam route.

+Solution Implemented
+Moved camera initialization and thread management to the exam route:

+- Camera initialization moved to exam GET route (when page loads)
+- Thread detection starts only when exam POST route is called (when user starts exam)
+- Eliminates race conditions and thread conflicts
+- Fixed in commit: c1ca091

 Attempted Solution
 python